ryanlabouve/rails-api-jwt-toy-blog/README.md

 end
 ```

-Next, let's write the tests for the `PublicPosts`.
+Next, let's write the tests for the `PrivatePosts`.

 We want to `GET /public-posts` for authorized users and a `401` for unathroized users.
 Same things for the show routes of `GET /public-posts/:id`.
 Then, we should not be able to create, edit or delete.
-(Here are the [tests]())
+(Here are the [tests](https://github.com/ryanlabouve/rails-api-jwt-toy-blog/blob/147df98/test/controllers/private_posts_controller_test.rb))

 2. Generate `PrivatePosts` resource and add to your routes.rb.